UC07/Machine-learning-ex1/README.md

-"# Machine-learning-ex1"
+"# Assignment of week 2"

-   This is programming assignment of machine learning based on Linear Regression.
+   This is programming assignment of machine learning based on the topic :

+							"Linear Regression"